 Protect Your Eyes Before and After Totality

-The eclipse will become total for a very short period of time only in the narrow path of totality.
+The August 21 eclipse will become total for a very short period of time only in the narrow path of totality.
 If you’re located in the path of totality, don’t remove your eclipse glasses until the very last bit of the Sun is gone, including “Baily’s beads” and the “diamond ring.”
 Again, it’s only safe to look with unprotected eyes when the Sun is 100 percent blocked by the Moon and only the soft wisps of the solar corona are visible.
-Once totality begins, it’s important to know exactly when totality will be ending in your precise location so that you can once again put on your eclipse glasses before the first brightness of the exposed Sun is revealed.
+Once totality begins, it’s important to know precisely when totality will be ending in your exact location so that you can once again put on your eclipse glasses before the first brightness of the exposed Sun is revealed.
 The definitive source to determine the exact start time, end time, and duration of totality for any location is NASA’s interactive Google map of the eclipse.
-It’s also a good idea to allow for a generous margin of error to ensure that you are no longer looking with unprotected eyes when totality ends.
-As mentioned earlier, children should always be supervised by someone who fully understands safe eclipse viewing procedures.
+You should also allow for a very generous margin of error to ensure that you are no longer looking with unprotected eyes when totality ends (and keep in mind that your clock or watch may not be in sync with astronomical time!).
+Additionally, NASA advises that you should pay careful attention to the edge of the Moon opposite of where the Sun last appeared.
+When you start to notice a very slight crescent-shaped brightening, you’ll know that totality is coming to an end.
+This is your signal to look away or put your eclipse glasses back on before the first flash of exposed sunlight.
+As mentioned earlier, children should always be supervised by an adult who fully and clearly understands safe eclipse viewing procedures.

 Optical Devices Must Have Solar Filters

-As already noted, attempting to view the Sun using cameras, binoculars, telescopes, or other optical devices without proper filters is extremely hazardous and can permanently damage the eyes in an instant.
+As already noted, attempting to view an eclipse using cameras, binoculars, telescopes, or other optical devices without proper solar filters is extremely hazardous and can permanently damage the eyes in an instant.
 These devices need specially designed solar filters that fit snugly on the front end (the Sun side) of the device.
-Never attempt to view the Sun through an optical device using eclipse glasses or any type of filter that attaches to the viewing side (as opposed to the Sun side) of the instrument; the focused light will destroy the filter and enter and damage your eyes.
+Never attempt to view an eclipse through an optical device using eclipse glasses or any type of filter that attaches to the viewing side (as opposed to the Sun side) of the instrument; the focused light will destroy the filter and enter and damage your eyes.
 Remember the magnifying glass analogy?
-Since viewing or photographing a solar eclipse with an optical device requires specialized equipment and knowledge, your best bet is to consult with a qualified astronomer or just enjoy the eclipse with your own eyes using the safe solar viewing procedures already mentioned.
+Since viewing or photographing a solar eclipse with an optical device requires specialized equipment and knowledge, your best bet is to consult with a qualified astronomer or just enjoy the eclipse with your own eyes using the safe eclipse viewing procedures already mentioned.

 NationalEclipse.com grants permission to reprint this article on the condition that the text is not altered in any way and a clickable link to NationalEclipse.com is conspicuously provided.